techconsulter/zsh/README.md

 # zsh
-ZSH Config adated 4 ubuntu with install script
+ZSH Config adapted 4 ubuntu with install script

 Based on the ZSH Config of ChrisTitus https://github.com/ChrisTitusTech/zsh